 “Comfort Women” Should No Longer be Silenced

-What is referred to by the term “comfort women issue” is a system set up by the Japanese army between 1932 and 1945, when Japan occupied large parts of East and Southeast Asia, including Korea, the Philippines and the former French Indochina, and forced women from occupied countries to become military prostitutes.
+What is referred to by the term “comfort women issue” is a system set up by the Japanese army between 1932 and 1945, when Japan occupied large parts of East and Southeast Asia, including Korea, the Philippines and the former French Indochina, and forced women from occupied countries to become military comfort women.
 While no official record of how many women were part of the “comfort women” system, it is widely reported that an estimated 200,000 women from the Korean Peninsula, China, Philippines, Indonesia, Vietnam, and other Asian and Pacific Islander countries were enslaved.
 Though most of those who were coerced to serve sexual services to the Japanese soldiers have passed away, some are still alive, fighting for recognition and compensation.

 Unlike other comfort women-related documentaries, “Shusenjo” does not include many testimonies of victims.
 “There is one reason why I did not put in more of their testimonies,” he told the Korea Times.
 “It’s because Japanese people do not trust testimonies anymore.
 Both young and old people in Japan now think Korean people, or Korean women, cry and manipulate people’s emotions to believe them.
 I need to appeal to their logic.”